 The average debt of a four-year college student is $26,830, according to the Federal Student Aid Office.
 For some graduates, that could amount to more than half of their starting salary.

-If you’re looking for ways to relieve the burden of your student debt, considering refinancing your student loans.
+If you’re looking for ways to relieve your student debt burden, considering refinancing your student loans.
 You may qualify for lower interest rates if your student loans are older or if your credit has improved.

 Compare the top student loan refinancing lenders to see which one offers the best feature combination for your needs.